wp-plugins/mailchimp-for-wp/readme.txt

 1. **Premium only:** Design beautiful sign-up forms using the form CSS designer.
 2. Add a sign-up checkbox to various places on your website.
 3. An example sign-up checkbox.
 4. An example sign-up form in my footer on dannyvankooten.com.
-More [MailChimp sign-up form examples](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/demo-sign-up-forms/) are available on my website.
+More [MailChimp sign-up form examples](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/demo-sign-up-forms/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=screenshots-link) are available on my website.
 5. **Premium only:** Create multiple AJAX powered sign-up forms.
 6. **Premium only:** Use the field wizard to easily add advanced fields to your form mark-up.
 You don't have to write any HTML, if you want.
 7. **Premium only:** Gain valuable insights which method your visitors used to subscribe for any given time period using beautiful line charts.
-[Upgrade to the premium version now.](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/)
+[Upgrade to the premium version now.](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=screenshots-link)

 == Changelog ==

+= 1.3 =
+* Added: Form widget
+* Added: Smooth scroll to form element after form submission (if jQuery loaded)
+* Improved: Added and removed some buttons from QTags editor toolbar
+* Improved: Some UI improvements
+* Improved: Optimized integration with third-party forms like Contact Form 7

 = 1.2.5 =
 * Fixed `undefined function mc4wp_replace_variables` fatal error when using Quick Cache plugin.